antriv/NOAA_Fish_Detection/README.md

       x_max: x-coordinate of upper right corner of the bounding box

       y_max: y-coordinate of upper right corner of the bounding box

-      condition: "fixed" if the bounding box is not moving. "moving" if bounding box is moving
+      box_id: an id given to the bounding box

 - One IMAGE folder for each video in the IMAGE directory
   - Each image folder has the naming convention:<video name>_<model name (v1 or v2)>